svenfuchs/rails-i18n/README.md

 ### Create or edit your locale file

 * Have a look in `rails/locale/en-US.yml`, which can be used as the base of your translation.
-  This file is a compound of all translation files in the Rails 2 and 3 packages.
   Note that we use `&errors_messages` and `<<: *errors_messages` to anchor and merge a part of translation data.
 * Create or edit your locale file.
-  Please include a comment with the language/locale name and your name and email address (or other contact information like your github profile) to the locale file so people can come contact you and ask questions etc.
-  Also, please pay attention to save your files as UTF-8.
+  Please pay attention to save your files as UTF-8.

 ### Test your locale file